Detective explains why online dating users should never text their photos to matches

 A retired detective has explained why online dating users shouldn’t be sending photos to people they’ve from the apps, as those images can reveal information about their location.

-On TikTok, a former detective who goes by Killer Bee Tactical, LLC , @purepower34, often shares videos about safety and security tips.
+On TikTok, Mike, a former detective who goes by Killer Bee Tactical, LLC , often shares videos about safety and security tips.

 In a recent clip, he responded to a video posted by @persnicketybox, who said that when she downloaded a photo on her iPhone, sent to her by her son, she clicked the information button underneath the image.
 From there, she could see the place and time in which the photo was taken.